Cuprate/cuprate/books/protocol/src/pruning.md

 `numb_of_cycles * (stripe_size * amt_of_stripes) + (stripe - 1) * stripe_size`

-Knowing this lets split this into 2 parts:
+Knowing this, let's split this into 2 parts:

 #### Part 1: